telekom/oscake-documentation/docs/running-ort.md

 ## Running ORT using TDOSCA [Testcase#5](https://github.com/Open-Source-Compliance/tdosca-tc05-simplhw)

 ### Preparation
 1. Adapt the ort.conf to your needs - you can use the [example](./examples/ort.conf) and update the directory entries: `[yourFileStorageDirectory]` and `[yourScannerArchive]`.
-Specific  information about using commandline options for the scanner can be found [here](./configuration.md)
+Specific  information about using commandline options for the scanner can be found [here](./configuration.md).
 2. Be sure that the directory `[yourFileStorageDirectory]` in `ort.conf` is empty.
 ORT has a mechanism to download only files which were not downloadet yet.
-As the OSCake-Reporter needs all the source code files, the directory **must be empty** before a new project is processed
+As the OSCake-Reporter needs all the source code files, the directory **must be empty** before a new project is processed .
 3. Prepare the `license-classifications.yml` [file](./examples/license-classifications.yml) and adapt it.
 ORT uses this file to categorize licenses according to the defined categories.
 The OSCake-Reporter needs the categorization: `instanced`.
-4. If you want to exclude some packages from being processed in a default way, create the [file](./examples/.ort.yml) `.ort.yml`.
+4. If you want to exclude some packages from being processed in a default way, create the [file](./examples/.ort.yml) `.ort.yml` and copy it into the source code folder.
 Depending on the used package manager, ORT can be configured to process the repository according to different scopes; e.g. Maven uses the scope "test" to show which packages are only used for testing the project.
 5. Customise the `oscake.conf` [configuration file](./examples/oscake.conf).
-Adapt the "scopePatterns" which are responsible to retrieve the scope of the license information of a file (default, directory, file)
+Adapt the "scopePatterns" which are responsible to retrieve the scope of the license information of a file (default, directory, reuse, file).
-6. Create your [workingDirectory]
+6. Create your [workingDirectory].
-7. Create the [outputDirectory] - it can be a sub directory of your working directory
+7. Create the [outputDirectory] - it can also be a sub directory of your working directory.

 ### Download GIT-Repo